Facebook struggles to sell advertising in India

 India alone has 1.3 billion people, second only to China, and Facebook increased the number of users there by 22 percent last year.
 On the other hand, only 252 million people in India have Internet access.

 Expansion in India is also important because of the "China factor."
-Facebook, like Google Inc (GOOGL.O) and Twitter Inc (TWTR.N), is shut out of the biggest market of all due to the Communist government's concerns over control of information.
+Facebook, like Google Inc and Twitter Inc, is shut out of the biggest market of all due to the Communist government's concerns over control of information.
 Other tech companies, such as eBay and Yahoo, have struggled to crack the Chinese market.

 Getting more Indian users "drives success, or at least the perception of success," said Jaideep Mehta, vice president and general manager for International Data Corporation Southeast Asia.